Kim Jong Un Fast Facts

 December 31, 2011 - Assumes command of the North Korean army.
 State-run Korean Central News Agency reports that the power was transferred to him on October 8 at the behest of his father.

-April 15, 2012 - Speaks before hundreds of troops and others in Pyongyang as part of a celebration marking 100 years since the birth of the nation's founder, his grandfather.
+April 15, 2012 - Speaks before hundreds of troops and others in Pyongyang as part of a celebration marking 100 years since the birth of the nation's founder, Kim Il Sung, his grandfather.
 Kim's address is his first televised speech since assuming the country's leadership.

 June 6, 2012 - Makes his second public speech, speaking to tens of thousands of children in Pyongyang on the 66th anniversary of the Korean Children's Union.
 His father, Kim Jong Il, is believed to have made only one brief broadcast throughout his reign.

-July 18, 2012 - Kim Jong Un is given the title marshal of the army.
+July 18, 2012 - Kim is given the title marshal of the army.
 It is the latest in a string of moves to reconfigure the top ranks of North Korea's military.
 The announcement follows the removal of the army chief, Ri Yong Ho.

-March 2013 - Hosts former NBA basketball star and North Korea visitor Dennis Rodman.
+March 2013 - Hosts former NBA basketball star Dennis Rodman.

-September 8, 2013 - Upon returning from his second trip to North Korea, Dennis Rodman says he held "baby Ju Ae" and describes Kim Jong Un as "a good dad."
+September 8, 2013 - Upon returning from his second trip to North Korea, Rodman says he held "baby Ju Ae" and describes Kim as "a good dad."

-January 8, 2014 - Dennis Rodman sings "Happy Birthday" to Kim Jong Un before he and other former NBA players take on the North Koreans in an exhibition game.
+January 8, 2014 - Rodman sings "Happy Birthday" to Kim before he and other former NBA players take on the North Koreans in an exhibition game.

 March 9, 2014 - Kim is unanimously elected as Deputy to the Supreme People's Assembly (SPA) of the DPRK, with 100% turnout.